jamesrharwood/thesis/data/iv_changes.md

 ---

-Funders and research supervisors could encourage applicants to allocate sufficient time and money for documenting and reporting results.
+Funders and research supervisors could encourage researchers to allocate sufficient time and money for documenting and reporting results.

 ---